 Marietta participates in the national flood insurance program (NFIP), which makes federally-backed flood insurance available for all eligible buildings, whether they are in a floodplain or not.
 Flood insurance covers direct losses caused by surface flooding, including a river or stream flowing over its banks, a lake or ocean storm and local drainage problems.

-The NFIP insures buildings, including mobile homes, with two types of coverage: building and contents.
+The NFIP insures buildings, including mobile homes, with two types of coverage: building and content.
 Building coverage is for the walls, floors, insulation, furnace and other items permanently attached to the structure.
 Contents coverage may be purchased separately, if the contents are in an insurable building.

 Mandatory Purchase Requirement